eddiedunn/pywhisper-dictation/README.md

 2. Use the following buttons for different actions:

-- Record: Start recording audio.
+- `Record`: Start recording audio.
-- Stop: Stop recording and transcribe the audio, copy result to clipboard.
+- `Stop`: Stop recording and transcribe the audio, copy result to clipboard.
-- Play: Play the recorded audio.
+- `Play`: Play the recorded audio.
-- Copy to Clipboard: Copy the text to the clipboard.
+- `Copy to Clipboard`: Copy the text to the clipboard.
 Intended to be used if you need to edit transcription manually.
-- Reset: Clear the textbox and delete the recorded audio file.
+- `Reset`: Clear the textbox and delete the recorded audio file.

 3. Choose a whisper model from the dropdown menu.
 Default is `small.en`.
 See whisper link above for more information about the different models.

 ### Keyboard Shortcuts

-1. Shift + R: Start recording.
+1. `Shift + R`: Start recording.
-2. Shift + S: Stop recording, transcribe the audio, copy to clipboard.
+2. `Shift + S`: Stop recording, transcribe the audio, copy to clipboard.
 Plays a sound when finished (can adjust sound file in code)
-3. Shift + P: Play the recorded audio.
+3. `Shift + P`: Play the recorded audio.
-4. Shift + X: Reset the application (clear the textbox and delete the recorded audio file).
+4. `Shift + X`: Reset the application (clear the textbox and delete the recorded audio file).

 ## License